 Remain as calm as possible, avoid any inclination to react in anger, particularly when encountering another driver behaving irrationally.

 When involved in a minor accident with no serious injuries, move the vehicles and occupants safely to the side of the road, out of the way of traffic.
 If a vehicle cannot be moved and no injuries have occurred, drivers and passengers should remain in the vehicle with seat belts fastened until help arrives.
 Turn on hazard lights and if safe to do so, place cones, flares, or warning triangles.

 Call for emergency medical help if anyone involved in the crash is bleeding, feels lightheaded, or is suffering any physical injury.
 Always err on the side of caution and call for help.
 Unless someone at the scene is specifically trained in emergency medical procedures, wait until help arrives before attempting to move a person or perform emergency aid.

 Calling the police from the crash site is the best action.
 If the driver cannot contact the local law enforcement, he or she should instruct someone else to do so.
 Police officers can address traffic infractions and take notes for the incident record.

 Do not discuss specific details of the accident with anyone except the police.
 Be polite, but don’t admit fault to the other driver or the police, even if the driver’s actions led to the crash.

 Call the company fleet manager, the accident management company representative, or, if applicable, the insurance company as soon as possible.
 If your employer’s fleet policy mandates, file a state vehicle accident report.
 A police report often helps insurance companies speed up the claims process.

-Carry a disposable camera in the car to photograph the damage to all vehicles involved.
+Carry a disposable camera in the car to document the damage to all vehicles involved (these can be more dependeable than a cell phone which may run out of power).
 Include photos that reveal the overall context of the crash — road conditions, intersection site, traffic signs or lights, etc.